Devil's Trap

-"Devil's Trap" is the twenty-second episode of the paranormal drama television series Supernatural's first season.
-It is the season finale, and was first broadcast on The WB on May 4, 2006.
+"Devil's Trap" is the twenty-second and final episode of the paranormal drama television series Supernatural's first season.
+It was first broadcast on The WB on May 4, 2006.
 The narrative follows series protagonists Sam (Jared Padalecki) and Dean Winchester (Jensen Ackles) as they search for their missing father (Jeffrey Dean Morgan), who has been kidnapped by demons.

 Written by series creator Eric Kripke and directed by Kim Manners, the episode featured Nicki Aycox's final portrayal of recurring villain Meg Masters, and also introduced Jim Beaver as hunter and Winchester-ally Bobby Singer.
 Morgan's busy schedule affected the episode's storyline, and the final scene involved one of the toughest special effects sequences of the series.

-Giving generally positive reviews, critics praised the actors' performances and the twist ending, though some had minor issues with the plot.
+This was the last episode of the series to air on The WB, as episodes aired after the first season was broadcast on The CW, due to a joint venture of The WB and UPN.
+The season finale was met with generally positive reviews, with critics praising the actors' performances and the twist ending.